googlearchive/android-EmojiCompat/README.md

 #### Use downloadable fonts

-***You need the beta version of Google Play Services to use this feature.*** Join [Google Play Services Public Beta Program][4] and make sure you have v11 installed on your device running Android O Developer Preview 2.

 For the downloadable font configuration, you need to create an instance of the [FontRequest][5] class, and provide the font provider authority, the font provider package, the font query, and a list of set of hashes for the certificates.
 For more information about FontRequest, refer to the